drduh/YubiKey-Guide/README.md

 EOF
 ```

-Create a small (at least 20 MB is recommended to account for the LUKS header size) partition for storing secret materials:
+Create a small partition (at least 20 MB, to account for the LUKS header) for storing secret materials:

 ```bash
 sudo fdisk /dev/sdc <<EOF